GENI-NSF/geni-tools/README-omniconfigure.txt

 Users with more complicated setups should manually configure Omni.

 You SOULD manually configure Omni if :
-  * you want to use your account with PlanetLab to reserve GENI resources
+  * you want to use your account with PlanetLab to reserve GENI resources and you don't already have a copy of your certificate file
-  * you want to configure to use multiple GENI accounts (e.g. your account with emulab.net as well as with pgeni.gpolab.bbn.com)
+  * you want to use multiple GENI accounts (e.g. your account with emulab.net as well as with pgeni.gpolab.bbn.com)
-  * you want multiple uses to have access to the reserved compute resources.
+  * you want multiple users to have access to the reserved compute resources.

 == omni-configure.py script ==

 omni-configure.py is a script that will automatically create the configuration file that Omni requires to run.

-The script is intended for new users that want a default configuration for using omni.
+The script is intended for new users that want a standard configuration for using omni.

 Currently the omni-configure.py script fully supports ProtoGENI certificates,